SupSyDeMarciou/SupSyGameEngine/README.md

 Currently a bit light in features. <br>
 Functions with prefix `debugDraw` allow for the rendering of primitive shapes with bezier curves for debugging purposes.
 The thickness and color of the splines can be changes using `void debugDraw_SetLineWidth(float width);` and `void debugDraw_SetColor(vec3 color);`.
 These parameters then apply for the following splines. <br>
 Functions with prefix `debugTimer` can be used for basic timing.

+### Others
+Some of the types mentionned above can be directly imported into the project from an outside file by using a path to said file. <br>
+When using this feature, the user can either input a *full path* (startig from the root), a *relative path* (which is relative to a specific folder depending on the file type) or a *SGE path* (which is relative to the **SGE** folder on your machine).
+A *relative path* can be modified by using the `void [myType]SetDefaultPath(const char* newPath)` methods.
+A *SGE path* is specified by starting the string with `!` (for example: `!render/shaders/camera.glsl`). <br>
+Types which may be imported include:
+- `shader`: You can load shader source code from a text file.
+The file extension thus does not matter, but I would recommend sticking with the naming convention already in place where
+    - `.fs` -> Fragment shader source code
+    - `.vs` -> Vertex shader source code
+    - `.gs` -> Geometry shader source code
+    - `.cs` -> Compute shader source code
+    - `.glsl` -> Library source code

 ----